-Due to court congestion, many jurisdictions have enacted “mandatory” arbitration laws in the hope that court appointed arbitrators could hear smaller, less or non-complex, cases and relieve the congestion and shorten the waiting time to be heard.
-But, in order not to trample the parties’ legal rights to a judicial proceeding, these mandated arbitrations come with a right to a completely new (“de novo”) judicial trial, if either party timely appeals the outcome of the arbitration.
+Due to court congestion, many jurisdictions have enacted so-called “mandatory” arbitration laws in the hope that court appointed arbitrators could hear smaller, less or non-complex, cases, relieve the congestion and shorten the waiting time to be heard.
+But, in order to not trample the parties’ legal rights to a judicial proceeding, these mandated arbitrations come with a right to a completely new (“de novo”) judicial trial, if either party timely appeals the outcome of the arbitration.

-Turning then to voluntary arbitration, the question arises, “when and how do the parties voluntarily agree to arbitrate their disputes?”
+Turning then to fully voluntary arbitration (that is, not court mandated, and no automatic de novo trial), the question arises, “when and how do the parties voluntarily agree to arbitrate their disputes?”
 Actually, the parties can agree at almost any time; pre-dispute (through a clause in their substantive contract), as soon as a dispute arises, mid-way into the dispute, and even during a civil court suit, or on appeal from a court judgment (by use of a separate, written agreements).

 Because arbitration is very often confidential, it is unlikely that reliable records exist as to what stage most disputing parties select the process.
 However, anecdotally, it appears likely that arbitration most often is selected pre-dispute; specifically, during the negotiation process of a contract.
 During deal making, even tough, contentious, deal making, contracting parties are generally at their most agreeable.
 Arbitration clauses are commonplace in contracts, especially business contracts, so objections to them are less likely during the “agreeable” season of deal making, than after a contract conflict arises.